Square Roots on the ACT Math Test

 Square roots are also known as radicals.
-Algebra questions on the math section of the test will assess your knowledge of square roots.
+Algebra questions on the ACT math test will assess your knowledge of square roots.

 You will need to know how to perform the operations of multiplication and division on square roots.

 You will also see problems that have square roots and exponents.